 The economic impact of the lockdown has taken dramatic proportions in India.
 The country has recently posted the largest economic contraction among major economies as GDP shrank by 23.9 between June 2020 and June 2019.
 It is expected to further contract by 5% in 2021.
 The World Bank estimates that the pandemic risks reversing years of economic gain in India and that it could push millions back into poverty.
 Between April and August 2020, 18.9 million salaried people lost their jobs.
 The situation is even worse for migrant labourers and poor workers.

-Nobel Laureates Abhijit Banerjee and Esther Duflo have recommended immediate cash transfers of Rs 1,000 per person every month as universal basic income (UBI) to bypass the economic crisis caused by the pandemic.
+Nobel Laureates Abhijit Banerjee and Esther Duflo have recommended immediate Money in physical form such as banknotes and coins. transfers of Rs 1,000 per person every month as universal basic income (UBI) to bypass the economic crisis caused by the pandemic.
 In April, the government of Tamil Nadu has distributed cash along with essential food items to assist the poor during the 21-day nationwide lockdown.
 The beneficiaries include pavement vendors, construction workers and other workers in the informal sector.

 In their blog, Get by with a little help from my friends (and shopkeepers): Household borrowing in response to Covid, Renuka Sane and Ajay Shah analyse whether households have increased borrowing in order to mitigate the drop in revenue as had been observed during the demonetisation of 2016.
 To test this assumption, they use data from the Consumer Pyramids Household Survey (CPHS) and measure, on the one hand, the evolution of the number of householdswith debt outstanding and on the other hand, the sources from whom households have outstanding borrowings.